GSA/notifications-api/docs/all.md

 With those two environment variable set, the database migrations will run properly and an E2E test user will be ready to go for use in the admin project.

 _Note: Whatever you set these two environment variables to, you'll need to match their values on the admin side.
 Please see the admin README and documentation for more details._

+# Feature Flagging

+Feature flagging is now implemented in the Admin application to allow conditional enabling of features.
+The current setup uses environment variables, which can be configured via the command line with Cloud Foundry (CF).
+These settings should be defined in each relevant .yml file and committed to source control.

+To adjust a feature flag, update the corresponding environment variable and redeploy as needed.
+This setup provides flexibility for enabling or disabling features without modifying the core application code.

+Specifics on the commands can be found in the [Admin Feature Flagging readme](https://github.com/GSA/notifications-admin/blob/main/docs/feature-flagging.md).

 # Deploying